salinaria/salinaria/README.md

 # About me
 Hi, I'm Ali Ansari and I'm 21.

-I study computer engineering at Amirkabir university of tecknology.
+I study computer engineering at Amirkabir university of technology.

 I'm interested in Machine Learning and Deep Learning and Front-End developing
 # Statistics